Michael Keaton

 Michael Keaton in 'Mr. Mom'

-But it was only his portrayal of the prankster-ghost Beetlejuice in Tim Burton's film of the same name that brought the actor real popularity and a Saturn Award nomination for Best Supporting Actor.
+But it was his portrayal of the mischievous ghost Beetlejuice in Tim Burton's film of the same name that brought the actor real stardom and a Saturn Award nomination for Best Supporting Actor.
 At the same time, critics harshly criticized the performances of Alec Baldwin and Geena Davis.
-The director admitted that it was Keaton who made the film vibrant.
+The director credited Keaton with bringing the film to life.

 Michael Keaton as Beetlejuice